Beckham Bird Club

 Mammoth Cave National Park - Located off of Exit 53 on I-65.
 For more information, check the Mammoth Cave National Park website.

 Anchorage Trail - The Anchorage Trail is located at Evergreen Road and Station Road in Anchorage.
 This two-mile paved trail goes through a diverse habitat of woods, fields, farm crops and wetlands including a lake.
 The birding is good all year round but especially during spring and fall migrations.
-One hundred thirty-seven species have been recorded for this fairly new trail.
+One hundred ninety-one species have been recorded for this fairly new trail.
+NOTE AS OF 2024: This hotspot still produces good finds fairly regularly, but it is suffering from a lack of maintenance.
+Boardwalks and observation platforms are in need of repair and may be closed for safety reasons.
+Some unpaved trails may be blocked by trees.
+Most importantly, habitats - especially grassland fields - have been substantially degraded due to inadequate management of invasive species, resulting in thick monocultures of Bradford-type pear trees.

 The Parklands of Floyds Fork - The Parklands is beyond the Gene Snyder Freeway between Shelbyville (near Middletown) and Bardstown Roads (near Fern Creek), all in Jefferson County.
 It follows Floyds Fork, a tributary stream of the Salt River, which is a tributary of the Ohio River.
 Five connected parks follow Floyds Fork through eastern Jefferson County, with easy birding at each.
-Our favorites are Beckley Creek Park and Pope Lick Park.
+Our favorites are Beckley Creek Park and Pope Lick Park, although all are excellent birding locations.

 Cave Hill Cemetery - Some may think it strange to bird in a cemetery, but Cave Hill Cemetery is a beautiful and historic location in this area.
 The trees and landscaping make it a favorite birding spot for many.